Introduction to Forensics

 Kyle Rankin is a Senior Systems Administrator in the San Francisco Bay Area and the author of a number of books, including Knoppix Hacks and Ubuntu Hacks for O'Reilly Media.
 He is currently the president of the North Bay Linux Users' Group.

-Kyle Rankin is a VP of engineering operations at Final, Inc., the author of
+Kyle Rankin is VP of engineering operations at Final, Inc., the author of

-a number of books including DevOps Troubleshooting and The Official Ubuntu
+many books including Linux Hardening in Hostile Networks, DevOps Troubleshooting and The Official Ubuntu

-Server Book, and is a columnist for Linux Journal.
-Follow him @kylerankin.
+Server Book, and a columnist for Linux Journal.
+Follow him @kylerankin

 |SUSE Linux Enterprise High Availability Extension||Mar 29, 2017|

 |Hybrid Cloud Storage Delivers Performance and Value||Mar 29, 2017|